timhall/gate-agent/README.md

 # gate-agent

-Node.js Agent with HTTP_PROXY, HTTP_PROXY, and NO_PROXY support for node-fetch, got, and others.
+Node.js Agent with HTTP_PROXY, HTTPS_PROXY, and NO_PROXY (and their lower-case variants) support for node-fetch, got, and others.

 ## Example